sayzlim/revenue.js/README.md

 - native_cta_bg_color_hover: the call to action background color
 - native_cta_color: call to action text color
 - native_cta_color_hover: call to action text color on hover
-- native_img: the ad small image URL
+- native_img: the ad small image URL that includes `src` tag to avoid double request.
 - native_index: the index of returned ads, useful if you wish to display more than one ad on a single page
-- native_logo: the ad medium-size image URL
+- native_logo: the ad medium-size image URL that includes `src` tag to avoid double request.
 - native_title: the ad title

 ### Available Functions